Bone-box of the rich and famous

 The contrast between the two men could not have been more striking.
 Caiaphas, the high priest, was among the rich and famous, arguably the most powerful Jew alive in A.D.
 30. He had married into the high priest's family and now was himself high priest for a year by Roman appointment.
 With a PhD-level rabbinic education, Caiaphas was urbane and sophisticated.

 His counterpart was said to be a craftsman from a hick town in the Galilee who some three years before had quit his job to take up preaching.
 He had no powerful connections; his popularity might be as fleeting as that of any of the other messianic pretenders succeeding each other year by year.
 Yet his miracles did arrest one's attention, and this latest one was outstanding.
-He had raised a man from the dead in a suburb of Jerusalem where it could be witnessed by many from the Holy City--respected men whose testimony could not easily be set aside.
+He had raised a dead man in a suburb of Jerusalem where it could be witnessed by many from the Holy City--respected men whose testimony could not easily be set aside.

 In 1992 archaeologists announced they had discovered the ossuary (bone box) of the family of Caiaphas.
 This ornately carved, stone container is the only remaining memorial to the man most responsible for putting Jesus on the cross.
 His wealth is dissipated, his influence gone, his name all but forgotten.
 He could easily have been the model of the Nazarene's word-sculpture of a man who gained the whole world and lost his soul.